“Tolerance is what keeps humanity together, I believe.”

 The Center for Holocaust and Humanity Education has produced several films and books.
 For more information on any of these materials, or to purchase, please contact The Center at 513-487-3055 or firstname.lastname@example.org.

 RESCUE IN THE PHILIPPINES: REFUGE FROM THE HOLOCAUST recounts a fascinating, yet seldom-told, chapter in World War II history.
 The documentary chronicles a real-life Casablanca, in which a high-profile group of poker buddies — including Colonel Dwight Eisenhower — devised an intricate international plan of rescue and re-settlement, saving 1,300 Jews from Nazi concentration camps.
-RESCUE IN THE PHILIPPINES tells this story through interviews with historians, relatives of key participants, and first-person accounts from refugees who detail their harrowing escape from Europe and immigration to the Philippines.
-The RESCUE IN THE PHILIPPINES DVD can be purchased for $20 including tax, plus an additional shipping fee.
+Rescue in the Philippines tells this story through interviews with historians, relatives of key participants, and first-person accounts from refugees who detail their harrowing escape from Europe and immigration to the Philippines.

 Finding Family is an Emmy nominated one hour-long documentary produced by Channel 12 WKRC-TV in conjunction with The Center for Holocaust and Humanity Education.